 After seeing your credit report, it’s important to look it over for any errors or fraudulent activity.
 You can purchase your score and get a better idea of how your score will impact your plans to buy a home.

-The higher the credit score you have, the lower interest rate you will likely get for your loan.
+The higher the credit score you have, the more competitive interest rate you may be able to get for your loan.
 Lower scores can mean higher interest rates, but don’t completely disqualify you.
 You don’t need perfect credit to qualify for a home loan.

 Understanding how your score is determined will help you improve your score over time.
 The biggest factor is payment history, which accounts for 35 percent of your score.
 The next biggest component is the amount you owe on your credit (30 percent).
 The credit history length (15 percent), new credit (10 percent) and types of credit used (10 percent) are the other three variables that enter the equation.